 There are cases where no consent is necessary for using or sharing your patient information; some examples are given below.

-A health care service provider has access to your patient information entered in various units of that service provider.
-This information may be accessed and used through their patient information system.
+A health care service provider – for example, a wellbeing services county – has access to your patient data entered in various units of its organisation.
+This data may be accessed and used through their patient information system.
 However, in order for them to be allowed to do so, you must have a current treatment relationship with that service provider.
 In this case, the data are being used within the service provider’s own patient register, so using the data does not constitute data sharing.
 This use does not require your consent.

 Your consent to data sharing is not required if your patient information is used in public health care in the region of Uusimaa.
-This use is allowed if you have received information on the Kanta Service.
+This use is allowed if you have received information about Kanta Services.

 In an emergency, your patient information may be accessed via Kanta without your specific consent.
 However, when issuing denials of consent to data sharing, you can determine specifically whether your restricted patient information may be accessed in case of an emergency, or not even then.